 b. he had flaunted not stopping

 c. he had called me the worst kind of desexualizing nickname.
 I’d even told him I considered it a desexualizing nickname.

 I already knew the girl I’d been was gone, the siren who would tip suitors into her bed just by raising her eyebrows and flashing some thigh.
 I’d viewed this departure as better and worse, like everything everything everything.
 Now it felt only worse.
 Street trash, easy to drive by.

 I breathed and breathed again.
 Could I write anymore?
 Was I toast?

 Reader, I gave my sadness to this book I’m writing and kept going.
-I called Beztie, who did me the kindness of receiving my tears before identifying the bad behavior as his, not mine.
-Then I wrote 1,000 more words before calling it a day because fuck that noise.
-The man had roused me from my creative trance just to showboat his disregard, then had blithely pedaled away.
+I called Beztie, who did me the kindness of letting me cry before identifying the bad behavior as his, not mine.
+Then I wrote 1,000 more words before calling it a day because I wasn’t going to let him ruin my writing session.
+The man had roused me from my creative trance just to showboat his disregard, then blithely pedaled away.
 It was casual cruelty, an adolesecent preening unbecoming in a middle-aged man, and my inner teen had been triggered in turn.
-The sadness was authentic and thus holy and what was new (the only thing that was new) was I had given it a vessel to fill.
+My sadness was authentic and thus holy and the only thing that was new was I had given it a vessel to fill.
 The scene I was writing even needed that brutally unquenched longing.
 Method writing.

 Art credits (from top to bottom): Vincent Van Gogh, Louise Fitzhugh and me, VVG.